jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 #### Props required for this behaviour

-- `triggerClickAction="none"/"open"` -> `XUIDropDownToggled`: By default trigger clicks will toggle open state.
+- `triggerClickAction="none"/"open"` -> `XUIDropdownToggled`: By default trigger clicks will toggle open state.
 When using with an input, click should only open the dropdown or do nothing.
-- `hasKeyboardEvents=false` -> `XUIDropDown`: Required to keep focus on the input while typing.
+- `hasKeyboardEvents=false` -> `XUIDropdown`: Required to keep focus on the input while typing.
-- `restrictFocus=false` -> `XUIDropDown`: Required to keep focus on the input while typing.
+- `restrictFocus=false` -> `XUIDropdown`: Required to keep focus on the input while typing.
 - `onKeyDown=function` -> `XUITextInput`:
-  - If `triggerClickAction="none"`, you should open the dropdown here by calling `XUIDropDownToggled.openDropDown`.
+  - If `triggerClickAction="none"`, you should open the dropdown here by calling `XUIDropdownToggled.openDropdown`.
-  - `keydown` events should be passed down to `XUIDropDown.onKeyDown` to default `XUIDropDown` keyboard navigation such as closing on `esc`, `Picklist` navigation etc.
+  - `keydown` events should be passed down to `XUIDropdown.onKeyDown` to default `XUIDropdown` keyboard navigation such as closing on `esc`, `Picklist` navigation etc.

 #### Validation with dropdown triggers